Facebook

 San Mateo County is bordered on the northern end by San Francisco International Airport and Silicon Valley at the southern end.
 The county’s built-up areas are mostly suburban with some areas being very urban, and are home to several corporate campuses.

-San Mateo County straddles the San Francisco Peninsula, with the Santa Cruz Mountains running its entire length.
+San Mateo County straddles the San Francisco Peninsula, with the San Francisco Bay on the east and the Santa Cruz Mountains running its entire length on the west.
 The county encompasses a variety of habitats including estuarine, marine, oak woodland, redwood forest, coastal scrub and oak savannah.
 There are numerous species of wildlife present, especially along the San Francisco Bay estuarine shoreline, San Bruno Mountain, Fitzgerald Marine Reserve and the forests on the Montara Mountain block.

 Año Nuevo State Marine Conservation Area and Greyhound Rock State Marine Conservation Area are two adjoining marine protected areas off the coast of San Mateo County.
 Like underwater parks, these marine protected areas help conserve ocean wildlife and marine ecosystems.